ghetzel/webfriend/docs/reference.md

 ## Variable Assignment and Retrieval

-Variables can be stored and retrieved throughout your script using the `=` assignment operator:
+Variables can be stored and retrieved throughout your script using the assignment operator (`=`):

 ```
 # integers